json-api/json-api/format/index.md

 A relationship object that represents a to-many relationship **MAY** also contain pagination links under the `"links"` member, as described below.

-If a relationship object refers to resource objects included in the same compound document, it **MUST** include resource linkage to those resource objects.

 Resource linkage **MUST** be represented as one of the following:

 * `null` for empty to-one relationships.